Sugar Ray: 14:59 (1999–2000)

 Their 1999 album 14:59 was the band's reply to suggestions that they were a one-hit wonder, with the title implying that their 15 minutes of fame were not quite up — their "fame clock" read 14:59.
 "Every Morning", which was widely compared to "Fly", had similar success during the spring of 1999, reaching number 3 on the U.S. Billboard Hot 100 chart.
+When asked about the band's change of style to cash on their previous hit, bassist Murphy Karges said, "We never had any credibility.
+Nobody ever gave us any so how could we lose any?"

-Their follow-up single "Someday" also enjoyed extensive airplay later that year and reached number 7 in the U.S. The next follow-up single "Falls Apart (Run Away)" reached number 29 in early 2000.
+Their follow-up single "Someday" also enjoyed extensive airplay later that year and reached number 7 in the U.S. The next follow-up single "Falls Apart" reached number 29 in early 2000.
 14:59 outsold its predecessor and was certified triple platinum.
-The band toured in support of the album, and were scheduled to perform at Woodstock 99.
-However, Mark fell ill and they had to cancel.
-After 14:59 in 2000, Sugar Ray teamed up with The Alkaholiks to contribute the track "Make Room" on the Rap Rock collaboration album, Loud Rocks, with other artists with a similar style such as Crazy Town and Incubus.
+The band toured in support of the album, and were scheduled to perform at Woodstock '99 but McGrath fell ill and they had to cancel.
+After 14:59 in 2000, Sugar Ray teamed up with Tha Alkaholiks to contribute the track "Make Room" on the rap rock collaboration album, Loud Rocks, with other artists with a similar style such as Crazy Town and Incubus.
 In 2000, Sugar Ray did a cover version of John Cale and Brian Eno's song "Spinning Away" for the soundtrack to the film The Beach.